copleykj/CollectionFS-Demo/README.md

 # CollectionFS Demo

-Demo for the `devel-merge` branch of CollectionFS.
+Demo for the `devel` branch of CollectionFS.
+Updated 4/2/14 to reflect the latest changes to the API.

 ## Getting Started